jaspernbrouwer/git-flow-hooks/README.md

 - Prevent merge marker commits.
 - Automatically bump versions when starting a release or hotfix.
 Versions are generated, written to file and committed.
 - Automatically specify tag messages.
+- Automatically creates a CHANGELOG file if USE_CHANGELOG=true.

 Usage
 =====